 Debtors with personal injury claims sometimes ask if they can file for bankruptcy, discharge the medical debt, then settle the case and keep all of the award.
 In short, even if you could, it is unlikely to benefit you.
 You can certainly file for bankruptcy before the case settles.
 However, you must still list the personal injury claim, regardless of whether you have filed suit or even hired an attorney.

 Moreover, no matter how much the award is, the amount you get to keep is limited by your exemptions.
 Thus, even if you discharged the medical debt, anything over your exemption amounts would go to creditors.
 The only way you would receive more than your exemptions is if your creditors received payment in full from the settlement, in which case you would receive the remainder.
-Also, to the extent that any of your medical debts are secured, they must still be paid form the proceeds of the settlement.
+Also, to the extent that any of your medical debts are secured, they must still be paid from the settlement's proceeds.
 (See Medical and Insurance Liens below.)

-Also, some of your medical providers or insurers may have secured claims that cannot be discharged in bankruptcy.
-A medical provider’s claim is secured if the debtor gave the provider a lien against any settlement (typically, in exchange for providing services) or the provider has obtained a judgment.
+Some of your medical providers or insurers may have secured claims that cannot be discharged in bankruptcy.
+A medical provider's claim is secured if the debtor gave the provider a lien against any settlement (typically, in exchange for providing services), or the provider has obtained a judgment.

 Of more concern are the liens of medical insurance companies.
 Although auto insurance companies cannot claim reimbursement for medical debts paid on behalf of the insured, the amount of coverage provided is typically quite small.
 Therefore, the injured person usually looks to his or her health insurance company for compensation.
 In Pennsylvania, a health insurer has a right to reimbursement ("subrogation") from its insured's personal injury settlement or award.
 Medicare, Medicaid, the VA, etc., may have subrogation rights as well.
 In bankruptcy, such claims are secured debts if properly made.